 This is certainly not intended to be a complete step-by-step guide as it is a general starting point and overview of the process.

-Leadership development starts happening organically.
+5. LEADERSHIP DEVELOPMENT – Leadership development should start to happen organically.
 With the team starting to see victories, trust and confidence is piggy-backing on that success to create a culture where everyone wants to improve.
-With this culture established you’ll then be able to implement actual leadership development programs and raise the bar higher.
+With this culture established, you’ll be able to implement actual leadership development programs and raise the bar higher.

-This is your goal, not a step.
-If you’ve completed a thorough organization improvement process, you’ve not only transformed your business, you’ve set the table for continual positive organization improvement!
+6. BUSINESS TRANSFORMATION – This is your goal, not a step.
+If you’ve completed a thorough organization improvement process, you’ve not only transformed your business, you’ve set the table for continual positive improvement!

 Leveraging the power of people and true teamwork is not only the fastest way to accelerate your objectives, it is the only way of creating true sustainable positive change.